-The lion's mane mushroom gets a lot of buzz these days for its effects on cognition.
-Clinical trials do show impressive benefits of the mushroom on brain health.
+The lion's mane mushroom gets a lot of buzz for its effects on cognition and memory.

 What is Lion’s Mane?